jzhangc/git_R_STATS_KBS/README.md

 # git_R_STATS_KBS
-RBioplot (former: frogplots) package for Storey lab to replace Sigmaplot
+RBioplot (former: frogplots) package for fully automated statistical analysis and data visualization.

 It is awesome.